 We also cut back on the pectin too, we only used ½ a teaspoon of pectin, we wanted a softer jam that was more of a spreadable preserve, so it was perfect for us.
 However, we opened up a jar to test the set several days later, and I’d recommend using the full amount of pectin suggested in this recipe – especially if you want a notable set.
 We are happy with our soft jam, but we know others like a firmer set.

 Prepare calcium water.
 To do this, combine ½ teaspoon calcium powder (in the small packet in your box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
 Shake well.
 Extra calcium water may be stored in the refrigerator for future use.

-1. Wash jars, lids, and bands.
-Place jars in canner, fill canner 2/3 full with water, bring to a boil.
+Wash jars, lids, and bands.
+Place jars in canner, fill canner 2/3 full with water, and bring to a boil.
 Turn off heat, cover, and keep jars in hot canner water until ready to use.
-Place lids in water in a small sauce pan; cover and heat to a simmer.
+Place lids in water in a small saucepan; cover and heat to a simmer.
 Turn off heat and keep lids in hot water until ready to use.

-8. Fill hot jars to ¼” of top.
+Fill hot jars to ¼” of the top.
 Wipe rims clean.
 Screw on 2-piece lids.
-Note: We used both our Orchard Road lids and our bulk lids.
-You can see the difference in room for labeling your jars.
 Put filled jars in boiling water bath canner and cover.
 Boil 10 minutes (add 1 minute more for every 1,000 ft. above sea level).
 Remove from water.
 Let jars cool.
 Check seals; lids should be sucked down.
-Eat within 1 year.
-Lasts 3 weeks once opened and refrigerated.
+Consume within 1 year.
+It lasts 3 weeks once opened and refrigerated.